AudreyGermain/Game-Recommendation-System/README.md

 ![Image text](https://raw.githubusercontent.com/AudreyGermain/Game-Recommendation-System/master/plots/EM%20plot.png?token=AKJKIZO5MDSWOLNZU7P6S2S55BWKU)

 According to the plot, we could see the there are most of the users of Witcher 3 distribute in 4-5 groups.
 However there are a few users quickly lost their interests.
 It make sense to request a refund for the game that have benn played less than 2 hours.
 As you can see EM algorithm does a great job finding the groups of people with similar gaming habits and would potentially rate the game in a similar way.

-It does have some trouble converging which isn't surprising however the resulting distributions look very reasonable.
+It does have some trouble converging which iThis example will use a gradient descent approach to find optimal U and V matrices which retain the actual observations with predict the missing values by drawing on the information between similar users and games.
+I have chosen a learning rate of 0.001 and will run for 200 iterations tracking the RMSE.
+The objective function is the squared error between the actual observed values and the predicted values.
+The U and V matrices are initialised with a random draw from a ~N(0, 0.01) distibution.
+This may take a few minutes to run.sn't surprising however the resulting distributions look very reasonable.

+A user-item matrix is created with the users being the rows and games being the columns.
+The missing values are set to zero.
+The observed values are the log hours for each observed user-game combination.
+The data was subset to games which have greater than 50 users and users which played the game for greater than 2 hours.
+This was chosen as 2 hours is the limit in which Steam will offer a return if you did not like the purchased game (a shout out to the Australian Competition and Consumer Commission for that one!).

+The basic SVD approach will perform matrix factorisation using the first 60 leading components.
+Since the missing values are set to 0 the factorisation will try and recreate them which is not quite what we want.
+For this example we will simply impute the missing observations with a mean value.

+This example will use a gradient descent approach to find optimal U and V matrices which retain the actual observations with predict the missing values by drawing on the information between similar users and games.
+I have chosen a learning rate of 0.001 and will run for 200 iterations tracking the RMSE.
+The objective function is the squared error between the actual observed values and the predicted values.
+The U and V matrices are initialised with a random draw from a ~N(0, 0.01) distibution.
+This may take a few minutes to run.